 Challenges veterans can face

 Returning home from active military duty can bring its fair share of challenges.
-Aside from debilitating physical injuries from combat, veterans can also face multiple mental health issues at once, making it difficult to function in everyday life.1 When physical and mental disabilities combine with a reversion back to civilian life, many veterans unfortunately also struggle with substance use disorders.2 These issues and challenges can sometimes stick with veterans for years.
+Aside from debilitating physical injuries from combat, veterans can also face multiple mental health issues at once, making it difficult to function in everyday life.1 When physical and mental disabilities combine with a reversion back to civilian life, many veterans unfortunately also succumb to substance use disorders2.
+These issues and challenges can sometimes stick with veterans for years.
 So, this November, why not make a difference in a veteran’s life?
 It can go a long way.

 Simple ways to give back to veterans

 One of the most effective ways anyone can help veterans in their country is to donate to charities.
 The Poppy Campaign in Canada, the Army Families Federation in the UK or the Disabled American Veterans charity in the US, are some of many charitable options gladly accepting donations.
 Whether it’s a one-time or regular monthly donation, you can make a real difference in the lives of veterans and their families.

 Adjusting back to civilian life can be a challenge for many veterans.
 One particular area they often struggle with is finding work outside of the military.
-Reasons for this can range from bias during screenings, less civilian work experience, underemployment and negative stereotypes.3 You can help by volunteering at organisations that help veterans find jobs.
-REFA the Forces Employment Charity is an example of an organisation that allows people and employers to help veterans find comfortable employment.
+Reasons for this can range from bias during screenings, less civilian work experience, underemployment and negative stereotypes.3 You can help by volunteering at organizations that help veterans find jobs.
+Hire Heroes USA and REFA the Forces Employment Charity are two examples of organizations that allow people and employers to help veterans find comfortable employment.

 You can show veterans support in your community by visiting them in care centers and other facilities.
 Veterans from past conflicts and wounded veterans stay in these facilities to receive the support they need while living independently.
 Look into veteran care facilities near you and learn about their visitation guidelines before you decide to visit.
 Certain counties like the US have helpful tools that make finding a facility near you easier.
 You can check your government’s website to learn more about their veteran affairs and if you can visit veterans at any government centers.

 Animal-assisted therapy has been shown to help with reducing stress, anxiety and other mental and physical disabilities.4 One study has shown companion dogs help veterans suffering from PTSD by improving their mental wellness and helping them experience more joy.
 Another study showed that veterans who rode therapy horses experienced alleviated PTSD symptoms.
 Do you have a pet at home, like a dog or cat?
 Consider getting them certified as therapy animals through organizations like the American Kennel Club in the US, Therapy Dogs Nationwide in the UK and the Therapeutic Paws of Canada.

 Foresters members can help Veterans

-The Community Volunteer grant is about making a larger impact with up to £2,000 in funds for you to use.
-Both member benefits help you organise or attend volunteer activities and feel empowered to support causes you care about.
+The Community Volunteer grant is about making a larger impact with up to $2,000 in funds for you to use.
+Both ember benefits help you organize or attend volunteer activities and feel empowered to support causes you care about.
 We’ve just opened up the new granting year for Community Volunteer grants this November!
 You’re just in time to start applying and giving back in 2023 with this amazing member benefit!